 - Many experience some major life event (usually of the difficult kind) and are drawn to God afterwards.
 Others ponder upon their own creation through reason itself and become convinced.

 All the above are fine.
-Humans are a mix of reason and emotion alongside their own nature, so different people are drawn to this one Truth in different ways.
-But regardless of which path we are usually drawn to, it’s from the perfection of belief to explore the other paths to this same goal and strengthen our belief in Allah.
+Humans are a mix of reason and emotion based on their own nature, so different people are drawn to the one Truth in different ways.
+But regardless of which path we are usually drawn to, it’s from the perfection of belief to explore the other paths to this same goal and thus strengthen our belief in Allah.

 Just looking at sources in English, this is a famous story shared by a variety of people.
 Shaykh Yasir Qadhi and Shaykh Zahir Mahmood narrate this story.
 The Islam.ru blog overseen by Shaykh Said al-Chirkawi also has this story written in greater detail.

-I combined details from all three into one place here.
+I combined details from all three sources into one place here.